fenglyu/terraform-provider-netbox/website/docs/guides/getting_started.html.md

 > Required field

-+ The `api_token` field should the Api token created in neox's user profile.
++ The `api_token` field should the Api token created in netbox user profile.
 + The `host` field should be the address of the netbox service.

 > Optional field